MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 1. Keeps their Box accounts for a few weeks before deleting them.
 2. Keeps their Box data available in read-only format.

-Think of your employees’ needs and what works best for the team.
+Think of your employees' needs and what works best for the team.

 ### What happens to Box Notes?